What is the purpose of ASB?

 How does the ASB selection process work?
 Do the leaders choose participants?

 Participants are assigned to courses based on a system that maximizes participation.
 For more information, visit the "Apply to Participate" page.

 Can I apply to more than one ASB course?
 Do I have to fill out a separate application for each?

 You may apply to as many as three programs.
 To apply, you need to complete the general application questions as well as respond to the trip-specific question for each trip to which you are applying.

 I have too much/too little to say - can I ignore the maximum/minimum word counts on the application essays?

-Essays must be less than 400 words. [b]Applicants with essays below this word count will be ineligible for application consideration.[/b] Use the word count feature on a word processor to track your progress!
+Essays must be less than 400 words.
+Use the word count feature on a word processor to track your progress!
 Please also save a copy of your responses on your own computer.

 I am a past participant of ASB.
 Am I eligible to apply again?